-In 2011 a ruling by the High Court - now fully accepted in the industry - means that banks must pay back mis-sold PPI along with any interest charged on premiums.
-This has left well over a million customers in a position to reclaim sums of money that can total thousands of pounds.
+In 2011 a ruling by the High Court - now fully accepted in the industry - means that banks must pay back mis-sold PPI along with any interest earned on premiums.
+This has left well over a million customers in a position to reclaim sums of money that can total thousands of pounds each.

-At Writefully Yours we’ll help you find out how much you can reclaim from mis-sold PPI and our professional, friendly staff will help you at every step.
+At Writefully Yours we’ll help you find out how much you can reclaim from mis-sold PPI, and our professional, friendly staff will work for you at every step of the journey.

-If you believe that you may have been mis-sold PPI on a loan, mortgage or credit card, click here to learn about the steps of the claim process
+If you believe that you might have been mis-sold PPI on a loan, mortgage or credit card, click here to learn about the steps of the claim process.

-If you've got a question about the PPI claims process, from how to claim PPI to what happens when your claim is resolved, you may find the answer here in our Frequently Asked Questions.
+If you've got a question about the PPI claims process, you may find the answer here in our Frequently Asked Questions.
 If not, feel free to give us a call on 0800 954 6547: